K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources: Bounding the Probability of Coincidence for Noisy NHPPs

 Of course, for all but the most well-behaved $f(\{\varepsilon\}_{i=1}^{k})$ this integral would need to be computed numerically by sampling from $f(\{\varepsilon\}_{i=1}^{k})$.
 If one can sample from the error distribution, one can sample from the joint distribution of true positions, and hence directly simulate the left hand side of Equation \ref{eqn:bound}.
 However, the bound in Equation \ref{eqn:bound} has the additional property that, when the $\boldsymbol{\varepsilon}_i$ are i.i.d., it can be further simplified to

-where $ kf^{k-1}_{|\boldsymbol{\varepsilon}_i|}(x)$ is the p.d.f. of $\max\{|\boldsymbol{\varepsilon}_i|: 1\leq i \leq k\}$ (also derived in Appendix \ref{app:triangle}).
+where $ kf^{k-1}_{|\boldsymbol{\varepsilon}_i|}(x)$ is the p.d.f. of $\max\{|\boldsymbol{\varepsilon}_i|: 1\leq i \leq k\}$ (also derived in the Supplement; \citealt{suppa}).
 This reduces the computational load by decreasing the number of $d$-dimensional integrations from $k+1$ to two, linearly decreasing the computation time.
 This would be a large effect when inferences are being made on high-$k$ $k$-contact distances.
-In our application the $\boldsymbol{\varepsilon}_i$ are not i.i.d. and our $k$ are small, but in Section \ref{sec:rn3} we compute both the bound as well as simulate directly and compare the results.
+In our application the $\boldsymbol{\varepsilon}_i$ are not i.i.d. (although could be approximated as such in very small neighborhoods) and our $k$ are small, but in Section \ref{sec:rn3} we compute both the bound as well as simulate directly and compare the results.
 In the following subsection, we explore the utility of the bound in more general applications.